HollyLiang/me/README.md

 # Angular Demo

-This project was created for internal sharing and tutorial.
+This project was created for sharing and tutorial.

 ## Development server